manosbatsis/vaultaire/docs/plugins/corda-accounts.md

 - `AbstractParty`
 - `AnonymousParty`
 - `PublicKey`
-- `AccountIdAndParty`
-- `AccountNameAndParty`
+- `AccountParty`

-Using the annotation for the last two is optional.
+Using the annotation for the last one is optional.

 #### Accounts-Aware DTO Types